The Bankrate promise

 These days you have several options when it comes to investing, so you can really match your investing style to your knowledge and how much time and energy you want to spend investing.
 You can spend as much or as little time as you want on investing.

-Here’s your first big decision point:
+Here’s your first big decision point: How will your money be managed?

 Your choice here will shape which kind of account you open in the next step.

-2. Open your account
+2. Open an investment account

 So which kind of account do you want to open?
 Here are your options: